classgraph/classgraph/README.md

 As of version 1.90.0, FastClasspathScanner performs multithreaded scanning, which overlaps disk/SSD reads, jarfile decompression and classfile parsing across multiple threads.
 This typically reduces scan time by 30-60%.
 (The speedup will increase by a factor of two on the second and subsequent scan of the same classpath by the same JVM instance, because disk/SSD read bandwidth is the bottleneck, and file content is cached within a JVM session.)

-Note that any custom MatchProcessors that you add are all currently run on a single thread, so they do not necessarily need to be threadsafe (though it's a good futureproofing habit to always write threadsafe code even in supposedly single-threaded contexts).
+Note that any custom MatchProcessors that you add are all currently run on a single thread, so they do not necessarily need to be threadsafe relative to each other (though it's a good futureproofing habit to always write threadsafe code, even in supposedly single-threaded contexts).
+However, MatchProcessors are run in a different thread than the main thread.
+If you use the blocking call `FastClasspathScanner#scan()`, then the main thread is blocked waiting on the result of the scan when the MatchProcessors are run.
+However, if you use the non-blocking call `FastClasspathScanner#scanAsync()`, which returns a `Future<ScanResult>`, then your main thread will return immediately, and will potentially be running in parallel with the thread that runs the MatchProcessors.
+You therefore need to properly synchronize communication and data access between MatchProcessors and the main thread in the async case.

 If you want to do CPU-intensive processing in a `MatchProcessor`, and need the speed advantage of doing the work in parallel across all matching classes, you should use the `MatchProcessor` to obtain the data you need on matching classes, and then schedule the work to be done in parallel after `FastClasspathScanner#scan()` has finished.

 With this change, according to profiling results, FastClasspathScanner is running at close to the theoretical maximum possible speed for a classpath scanner, because it is I/O-bound, as well as limited by the decompression speed of `java.util.zip` (which is a JNI wrapper over a native decompressor, and appears to currently be the fastest unzip library for Java).